Pylons/pyramid/docs/designdefense.rst

 moved into a smaller *number* of packages.

-:mod:`repoze.bfg` also has its own direct dependencies, such as :mod:`martian`, :term:`Paste`, :term:`Chameleon`, :term:`WebOb` and
-several other repoze packages, and some of these in turn have their own transitive dependencies.
+:mod:`repoze.bfg` also has its own direct dependencies, such as :term:`Paste`, :term:`Chameleon`, and :term:`WebOb`, and some of these in turn have their own transitive dependencies.

 It should be noted that :mod:`repoze.bfg` is positively lithe compared to :term:`Grok`, a different Zope-based framework.
 As of this